gomorpheus/morpheus-docs/library/options/option_types.rst

 Network Custom Option
 `````````````````````

-Finally, we'll create and Option List/Option Type pair for network selection.
+Finally, we'll create and Option List/Input pair for network selection.
 In this case, it will be dependent on both the Group and Cloud selection.
 My Option List configuration is below:

 - **NAME:** Parsed Networks
 - **TYPE:** Morpheus Api